ScGilroy/ScGilroy.github.io/index.md

 #        icon: IK_Baxter_Icon.png
 #        url: 'IK_Baxter'
 #
-#      - title: Modeling of Orbits in the Solar System
-#        text: Modeling the orbit of planets and moons in our solar system using two different methods.
-#        icon: Solar_System_Icon.gif
-#        url: 'Solar_System'

 #
 #      - title: Self Driving Car using CARLA
 #        text: Cousera Course Project which addressed most aspects in implementing a Self Driving Algorithm.